Centers

 Sensorineural hearing loss

 Sensorineural hearing loss is the most common type of hearing loss.
-This broader category includes many different types of hearing loss, including age-related hearing loss.
+This broader category includes many different causes of hearing loss, including age-related hearing loss.

 Conductive hearing loss